CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an excellent reference skill that is maximally concise while remaining highly actionable.
 It covers three related tools with executable examples, useful tables for quick lookup, and performance tips that add genuine value.
-The progressive structure from individual tools to combined patterns to a reference table is well-designed for both learning and quick reference.
+The progressive structure from basic usage to combined patterns to advanced references is well-designed.

 DimensionReasoningScore